camunda/camunda-docs-manual/content/update/minor/720-to-721/_index.md

 The change also affects the API that provides the data for the search component.
 This API is an internal API, which means it's **not** part of the public [REST API]({{< ref "/reference/rest" >}}), so the change should not affect any customers.

+# External MDC properties are isolated from engine processing

+The previous behavior of _clearing the MDC tuples associated with Logging Context Parameters_ has been changed in this release.
+Starting from `7.21`, the new behavior preserves any logging context parameter entries found in the MDC to better isolate the engine processing from any external MDC user configuration.

+Use cases that require the legacy behaviour (clearing of the MDC logging context parameter tuples after the engine processing) can opt for clearing the MDC programmatically.